kodecocodes/swift-style-guide/README.markdown

 ## Correctness

-Consider warnings to be errors.
-This rule informs many stylistic decisions such as not to use the `++` or `--` operators, C-style for loops, or strings as selectors.
+Consider warnings as errors.
+This rule informs many style decisions such as using `#selector` types instead of string literals.

 ## Naming